AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/inter-process-communication.md

 Currently, AppFlowy supports **Dart** and **TS** event call.

 Events are emitted in the frontend and are processed in the backend.
-Each event has its own handler in the backend
+Each event has its own handler in the backend.
+Please check out [this](../backend/event.md) if you want to know the details of the events.

 ![file : inter_process_communication.plantuml](../../../uml/output/inter_process_commuciate-Events.svg)